neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 offer their own concurrency primitives.
 Still, `Future` at least approximates a monad, and that means we can *mostly* adhere to the familiar patterns we saw with `Option` and `Try`.

-At a low level, each asynchronous call delegates to an entirely new thread.
-This is a heavyweight operation as the operating system needs to schedule threads against physical processors and manage expensive context switching.
+At a low level, each asynchronous call delegates to a different thread.
+This helps scale your application, but it's also a heavyweight operation as the operating system needs to schedule threads against physical processors and manage expensive context switching.
 The result is that for some problems parallelism with `Future` in Scala may potentially consume a lot of resources for a modest increase in performance or even slow you down.
 When performance is a major concern, you need to configure your `ExecutionContext` smartly according to the capability of your machine(s) and the nature of your tasks.
 Are they IO- or CPU-intensive?
 Are they intrinsically parallelizable?

+Bottom line?
+Reactive programming doesn't necessarily make your applications faster (except maybe in those cases where you can do expensive work in parallel), but it usually allows them to be more resilient.
+Reactive applications scale under load with limited threads and memory especially when you have latency from inconsistent network IO like database and REST calls.

 {{< gist neilchaudhuri dad25808fb17f28d28d452d2d7b8d477 >}}